S2E9: The Verdict, Year 2 of Our Back to the Land Homestead

 I’ve been trying to determine the economic value of all this.
 To establish our subsistence garden, our expenses in the first two years were $1517.
 We did not need to spend this much.
 You can certainly start a lasagna garden that will provide food indefinitely for under $100.
 We spent this much greatly because we were in a hurry—if you remember, we actually put in our lasagna garden in Maine in December, the same month we moved into our new home.
 Many of our fees were related to deliveries or aesthetic decisions, like $386 for woodchips between the rows, that others may find unimportant.
 Also, gardening comes with numerous intangibles, such as health benefits... and a what would a gym membership have cost for 24 months?

 Anyway, I expect the total costs of our 2021 garden to be around $200.
 That covers seeds, a few fertilizers and organic bug repellants, and random costs, such as wood for a hinged greenhouse.
 So that’s $200 for 10 months of de-freaking-licious produce in an omnivore household that loves vegetables.
 Take it from a restaurant critic: the flavors are unbelievable.

 Moving forward, I expect these types of costs to endure for decades to come.
 The natural beauty, the education, the health benefits, the absurd quality—are all intangible bonuses.
 I hope the Ravenous Farmer Project inspires others to find the courage to pursue what really matters to them.
-Life is short and the world is pretty fucked, but you don’t have to participate in that.
+Life is short.
+Live it well.